salimatttt/birthdayhoroscope/README.md

 Step 2: Prompt the user for their current age.
     Step 3: Calculate what their birthday is.
-    Step 4: Compare the information given and identify their zodiac sign Step 5: Prompt the user for their birth month and day (store that in seperate varaibles) Step 6: Compare the birth months with a line of ifs Step 7: Once within the correct birth month, compare the days to specify their horiscope Step 8: Cleanly print out all information for user
+    Step 4: Compare the information given and identify their zodiac sign Step 5: Prompt the user for their birth month and day (store that in seperate variables) Step 6: Compare the birth months with a line of ifs Step 7: Once within the correct birth month, compare the days to specify their horiscope Step 8: Cleanly print out all information for user